 2.2.1 Legitimacy Theory

-Legitimacy theory, developed by Dowling and Pfeffer (1975) and expanded by Suchman (1995), posits that organisations seek legitimacy by aligning their operations with societal norms to ensure survival.
+Legitimacy theory, developed by Dowling and Pfeffer (1975) and expanded by Suchman (1995), posits that organizations seek legitimacy by aligning their operations with societal norms to ensure survival.
 Suchman describes legitimacy as a resource that firms strive to gain and maintain.
 In the oil and gas sector, environmental disclosure serves to demonstrate a commitment to corporate social responsibility and mitigate negative public perceptions.
 Deegan (2002) links environmental disclosure to legitimacy, arguing that firms use such disclosures to maintain legitimacy in industries facing environmental scrutiny.

 For oil and gas firms, particularly in Nigeria, legitimacy theory is relevant due to public and regulatory pressures concerning environmental impacts.
 By disclosing environmental information, firms attempt to align with societal expectations and demonstrate environmental responsibility.
 Deegan (2002) asserts that firms not conforming to societal values risk losing legitimacy, which can harm reputation and market value.
 Research by Akbaş and Canikli (2018) indicates that larger firms are more sensitive to environmental disclosures to maintain legitimacy, suggesting that Nigerian firms may similarly engage in environmental disclosures to protect or enhance market value.
-However, the theory's applicability is complicated by Nigeria's less stringent regulatory environment and the socio-political context, which may influence corporate behaviour and perceptions of legitimacy.
+However, the theory's applicability is complicated by Nigeria's less stringent regulatory environment and the socio-political context, which may influence corporate behavior and perceptions of legitimacy.

 2.2.2 Stakeholder Theory